-Panting could be a sign of things like heartworm, respiratory infection, or even feline asthma!
+Panting could signify heartworm, respiratory infection, or even feline asthma!

 A wheeze in a cat is kind of like panting with their mouth shut or labored breathing.

 Any sign of respiratory distress in your cat is something to talk with your vet about.

-A Plain Old Huff
+4. A Plain Old Huff

-But what if your cat is simply doing a short, quick huff out their nose with their mouth shut?
-Well, they might actually be mad at you.
+But what if your cat is simply doing a short, quick huff out their nose with its mouth shut?

 This could happen if you’ve done something to upset them (like not feeding them when they want to be fed).